ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 Most communities have variants of the following **resources**, perhaps with more colorful names:

 * Wealth — the capacity of the community to provide financial help, whether counted primarily in dollars, credits, or cattle
-* Diplomacy — the relationships with other groups though which a community can obtain favors, while minimizing the cost of its reciprocal obligations
+* Diplomacy — the relationships with other groups through which a community can obtain favors, while minimizing the cost of its reciprocal obligations
 * Morale — the community’s resolve to achieve its goals, and willingness to follow the directives of its leaders

 The following abilities might appear, depending on setting: